VandVAIProducts/VandVAIProducts.github.io/intro-to-supervised-ml.md

 We will cover the following topics in this brief:

-1. **A high-level overview of supervised machine learning**
+1. A high-level overview of supervised machine learning
-2. **Example: Predicting whether a point is inside a target region (Singapore islands)**
+2. Example: Predicting whether a point is inside a target region (Singapore islands)
-3. **Preparing data for ML model training**
+3. Preparing data for ML model training
-4. **Training a Deep Neural Network (DNN) model**
+4. Training a Deep Neural Network (DNN) model
-5. **Evaluating the model performance**
+5. Evaluating the model performance

 Our objective is to gain a basic understanding of ML models and how to evaluate their performance.
 We will skip the mathematical details and focus on the concepts and practical applications necessary for the main lecture on [Verification and Validation (V&V) for ML Models](/).

 ### Supervised Machine Learning (ML)

-Supervised learning is a type of machine learning (ML) framework where the model learns from labeled data.
+Supervised learning is a type of ML framework where the model learns from labeled data.
 The model is trained on a dataset that includes input-output pairs.
 The goal is to learn a mapping function from input to output.
 The model can then predict the output for new, unseen data.

 **How does it differ from classical programming?**